dtedt/dtedt.github.io/codex/TORUS.md

 *Clearly*

   Ares-622's mental wellness app, inspired by CBT self-help apps like Calm.
-Journal Marina's feelings everyday by selecting words from a list that describe your move.
-Feels kind of pointless, but regular use of Clearly has been shown in case studies to alleviate social anxiety.
+Journal Marina's feelings everyday by selecting words from a list that describe your mood.
+Feels kind of pointless, but regular use of Clearly has been shown in case studies to alleviate social anxiety and increase dialogue options.

 ## Namesake